-Exercising with blood glucose in the suggested ranges will allow your body to burn more fat during exercise, while preserving muscle glycogen stores.
-But, be aware that if exercising with high blood glucose, it’s important to increase your usual fluid intake during exercise.
+Exercising with your levels in the suggested ranges will allow your body to burn more fat during exercise/ But be aware that if exercising with high blood sugar levels, you need to drink more and keep hydrated.

 Fuelling for exercise

-Having low amounts of IOB at the start of exercise has certain benefits.
-These include being able to use more of your fat stores during exercise (therefore allowing you to preserve your glycogen stores), less risk of hypoglycaemia and less carbohydrate needed during exercise to maintain blood glucose.
+Insulin on Board or IOB is the calculation that tells you how much insulin is still active in your body.
+If you have low amounts of active insulin at the start of exercise, it has some benefits that include being able to use more of your fat stores during exercise, less risk of a hypo and less carbohydrate needed during exercise to maintain your blood sugar levels.

-All pumps will display the IOB – note that this is only reflecting the bolus insulin and not the basal rate or long-acting insulin.
+All pumps will display your IOB which is only reflecting the bolus insulin and not the basal rate or long-acting insulin.

-If on multiple daily injections (MDI), use an app which tracks active insulin or glucometers with bolus calculators.
+If you take multiple daily injections, use an app which tracks active insulin or glucometers with bolus calculators.

 Eating three hours before a training session

-The action of most rapid-acting insulins is 3–4 hours, which means that an insulin bolus taken three hours before a training session will have little impact on the session.
+The action of most rapid-acting insulins is 3 to 4 hours, which means that an insulin bolus taken three hours before a training session will have little impact on the session.
 In this scenario, take your usual meal bolus and eat normally.

 Eating two hours before a training session

 Eating two hours before the session is long enough to allow you to take your usual insulin bolus, but at the same time is short enough so that you will still have some IOB at the start of the session.
-Reducing your meal insulin bolus at this time will likely result in a higher-than-desired post-meal blood glucose and therefore may not be a good strategy.
+Reducing your meal insulin bolus at this time will likely result in higher post-meal blood sugar levels.

-Consider having a low-glycaemic carbohydrate meal with a moderate amount of carbohydrate – this will ensure that the insulin bolus is not too large, which means less IOB during exercise.
-The meal should also have a moderate amount of fat, as too much fat at this time can delay the absorption of carbohydrate into the stomach.
+Consider having a low-glycaemic carbohydrate meal with a little carbohydrate.
+This will mean that the insulin bolus is not too large, which means less IOB during exercise.
+The meal should also have a small amount of fat, as too much fat at this time can mean carbohydrates take longer to absorb.

-In this scenario, you will have IOB when starting exercise and therefore may want to consider reducing your insulin basal rate (if using an insulin pump) at least an hour before starting exercise.
+In this scenario, you will have IOB when starting exercise and so you might want to think about reducing your insulin basal rate (if using an insulin pump) at least an hour before starting exercise.

 Eating 30 minutes before a training session

 When you eat a meal containing carbohydrate very close to starting exercise, you can greatly reduce the carbohydrate bolus.
 For example, take only a quarter of your usual dose.
-You can consider omitting the bolus if the basal rate isn't reduced – if blood glucose is below 7mmol/L and the exercise is likely to lower your blood glucose.
-What you do here will be largely influenced by what your blood glucose is at the time.
+You can also think about not taking the bolus if the basal rate isn't reduced if blood glucose is below 7mmol/L, and the exercise your doing is likely to lower your blood glucose.
+What you do here will be largely influenced by what your blood sugar levels are at the time.

 General carbohydrate recommendations during exercise

-Total IOB (from bolus insulin and basal/long-acting insulin) determines how much fuel (carbohydrate) is required before and during the session.
-This, is in addition to other variables such as duration and intensity of the session.
+Total IOB determines how much fuel (carbohydrate) is required before and during the session.
+This is in addition to other variables such as the duration and intensity of the session.

 Insulin adjustments for exercise

-Everyone's diabetes is different – before making any adjustments to your insulin doses you should discuss any changes with your diabetes team.
+Everyone's diabetes is different so before making any adjustments to your insulin doses, you should discuss any changes with your diabetes team.

-The amount and type of (basal or bolus) insulin reduction depends on the timing, duration and intensity of the exercise.
+The amount and type of insulin reduction depend on the timing, duration and intensity of the exercise.